jaxony/ShuffleNet/README.md

 # ShuffleNet in PyTorch
-An implementation of `ShuffleNet` in PyTorch. `ShuffleNet` is an efficient convolutional neural network achitecture for mobile devices.
+An implementation of `ShuffleNet` in PyTorch. `ShuffleNet` is an efficient convolutional neural network architecture for mobile devices.
 According to the paper, it outperforms Google's MobileNet by a small percentage.

 ## What is ShuffleNet?
 In one sentence, `ShuffleNet` is a ResNet-like model that uses residual blocks (called `ShuffleUnits`), with the main innovation being the use of pointwise, or 1x1, *group* convolutions as opposed to normal pointwise convolutions.